-We welcome you to join the 13th Global Forum on Humanitarian Medicine in Cardiology and Cardiac Surgery, to be held in Athens from June 4-6, 2020 at the Mitera Hospital, Athens, Greece, together with the 4th Euro-Asian Symposium on Pediatric Cardiology and Cardiac Surgery.
+We welcome you to join the 14th Global Forum on Humanitarian Medicine in Cardiology and Cardiac Surgery, to be virtually held in Athens from November 15-18, 2023 together with the 5th Euro-Asian Symposium on Pediatric Cardiology and Cardiac Surgery.

 Numerous governmental and non-governmental agencies have provided excellent humanitarian medical assistance for a large number of populations in need.
 Nevertheless, to present, this assistance has been “reactive” and was mainly offered as an answer to natural disasters and wars.
 These programmed have been certainly useful, but have only of a punctual, time-limited nature and therefore have not resulted in long capacity-building projects.